HackYourFuture-CPH/program/courses/Foundation/intro-to-javascript/week2/assignment.md

 Create a new function called `canBuyMoreCandy`.
 This function returns a boolean indicating if the user can buy more candy using the `boughtCandy` array.

 Try use the function by adding some pieces of candy and checking if you can buy more.
 If the user can buy more candy the `console.log` the following: "You can buy more, so please do!".
-If the user cant buy more `console.log` the following: "Enough candy for you!"
+If the user can't buy more `console.log` the following: "Enough candy for you!"

 Hint: Use a for loop to calculate the total price of the candy pieces.